 The main reason is that powering and cooling large aggregations of machines soon costs a lot more than acquiring the iron, and this makes some machines themselves untenable financially and physically.
 For the HPC centers of the world, the lack of energy efficiency means not having enough budget to cover the costs of the system, and for the hyperscalers and public cloud builders, it means not being able to compete aggressively with on-premises equipment sold to the masses and not being able to garner the high operating profits that the shareholders in the public clouds and hyperscalers expect.

 It all comes to the same.
-To get a handle on how the energy efficiency in the HPC sector has changed over time and how future exascale-class systems are expected to improve upon this curve, AMD commissioned Jonathan Koomey, a research associate at Lawrence Berkeley National Laboratories for nearly three decades, a research fellow at Stanford University, and an advisor to the Rocky Mountain Institute for nearly two decades, to do some analysis along with Sam Naffziger, a Fellow at Hewlett Packard, Intel, and now AMD for many cumulative decades who worked on processor designs and power optimization, to crunch the numbers on HPC systems in the twice-yearly Top 500 supercomputer rankings.
+To get a handle on how the energy efficiency in the HPC sector has changed over time and how future exascale-class systems are expected to improve upon this curve, AMD commissioned Jonathan Koomey, formerly a research associate at Lawrence Berkeley National Laboratories (a job he had for nearly three decades), a visiting professor at Stanford University, Yale University, and the University of California at Berkeley, and an advisor to the Rocky Mountain Institute for nearly two decades, to do some analysis along with Sam Naffziger, a Fellow at Hewlett Packard, Intel, and now AMD for many cumulative decades who worked on processor designs and power optimization, to crunch the numbers on HPC systems in the twice-yearly Top 500 supercomputer rankings.

 The resulting paper, which was just published and which you can read here, ultimately focused on the performance and energy consumption of the top system.
 If you extract that data out, you find that there are really two performance curves in the past two decades – one where the performance doubled every 0.97 years on average between 2002 and 2009 and another where the performance doubled every 2.34 years – not the average of 1.35 years if you just slapped a line down on the whole dataset from 2002 through 2022, where the expected 1.5 exaflops “Frontier” system being built by Cray and AMD for Oak Ridge National Laboratory will fit on the performance line.
 Here is what the data looks like: